Rspawar/Scholarly-Network-Analysis/README.md

 4) output: Folder containing output visualizations Eg. Word Distribution in a Topic <br />
 5) output/greene.png: Greene metric plot based on the input dataset and helpful to estimate the optimal number of topics <br />
 6) topicevolution.png: Bubble chart for visualizing Topic Evolution over the years
-# Scientific Publication Paper
+# Detailed Technical Analysis Report
-The overview of the complete SNA carried out depicting the discovered insights on the formulated Research Questions can be found at [6].
+The detailed technical analysis report depicting the complete output and results can be found at [7].
 # Contributors
 Rutuja Shivraj Pawar, Sepideh Sadat Sobhgol
 # License